redradrat/shipcaps/README.md

 An `App` defines an instance of a `Cap`.
 It references the `Cap` and defines the values it requires.
 After being reconciled by the shipcaps operator, the application will be usable.

+`capRef` and `clusterCapRef` are not combinable.
+If you define both, and `capRef` will take precedence.

 Usage:
 ```yaml
 apiVersion: shipcaps.redradrat.xyz/v1beta1